AdyGCode/ICT50120-SaaS-Library/ReadMe.md

 ## Getting Started

-TODO: Details on getting started with testing and further developing this project.

-Always fork a copy of this project to start your own development.
+If you wish to short-cut the development then you MUST always fork a copy of this project.

+This short-cut will provide on a partial implementation, plus the [tutorial content](./_docs) for you to follow through.

+Pull requests should be for grammatical and code errors, not for the complete application.

 ## Installation